LowLevelJam/LLJam0001/README.md

 The goal of this project is to get code running somewhere it normally wouldn't be.
 This could mean simulating hardware, like a console or circuit emulator.
 It could mean a virtual console, like the likes of corewar or pico-8.
 It could mean building hardware to simulate an important tool, like a rom emulator for a piece of old hardware.
 Or it could mean building an entirely new architecture of your own design to share with the other players.

 We aim to not limit creativity and instead encourage players to experiment on something they normally wouldn't think to try.

+## When will it be
+The event will take place starting Friday, June 17, 2022 at 17:00 GMT running for 1 week until 17:00 GMT on Friday, June 24, 2022.

+A kickoff will be planned for this time to announce the theme and the official start.

 ## How to Play
 The jam will take place over the span of a week with each team spending up to 48 hours (2 days worth of time) per player on the project.
 This time will include planning, implementation, testing, documentation and presentation preparation and can be broken up to accommodate the needs of each individual.